 Please contact me for my access doc.

 Workshops, events, talks I've attended

-I'm always looking for accessible and affordable events to attend in Cardiff , Manchester, Birmingham and surrounding areas - Organising Queer Film Festivals and Screenings - MMU
+I'm always looking for accessible and affordable events to attend in Cardiff , Manchester, Birmingham and surrounding areas - I'd love to know of any that may be of interest!

+Organising Queer Film Festivals and Screenings - MMU

-- Guerrilla Filmmaking for the YouTube Generation - HOME Manchester
+‘Guerrilla Filmmaking for the YouTube Generation’, HOME

-‘Filmmaker in Focus: Aaron Dunleavy’ - HOME, Manchester
+‘Filmmaker in Focus: Aaron Dunleavy’, HOME

-‘The Rural: Commons’ - Manchester School Of Art and Whitechapel Gallery Collaboration
+‘The Rural: Commons’ Manchester School Of Art and Whitechapel Gallery Collaboration